 Also standard is an "ATTENTION ASSIST" system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S.A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

-The C63 AMG Sedan is a ferocious competitor in the compact performance luxury sedan segment, putting down more power than the BMW M3 Sedan, the Audi S4, Lexis IS F, Infiniti G37 Sedan and newcomer Cadillac ATS-V.
+The C63 AMG Sedan is a ferocious competitor in the compact performance luxury sedan segment, putting down more power than the BMW M3 Sedan and Lexus IS F.